+The frame is sturdy enough for heavier adult riders.
+Worthy of the brand's name and reputation.
 Arrives with minimal assembly required.
 Gears and brakes work very smoothly.
-Will support an electric bike motor.
+Will support an electric bicycle motor.

 Frame is heavier than expected.
 Single gear difficult to pedal.
-Folding process can be challenging.
+Storing process can be challenging.

-In the past, folding bikes sacrificed quality in favor of a smaller size, but today, you can find some excellent folding bikes on the market.
-At BestReviews, we understand that our readers have unique needs and preferences.
-If you’re searching for the perfect folding bike for your lifestyle, you’ve come to the right place.
+In the past, folding bikes sacrificed quality in favor of a smaller size, but today, you can find some excellent folding bikes available.

-Perhaps you’re wondering if a folding bike is the right purchase for you.
-Below, we examine some of the benefits of owning a folding bike.
+Perhaps you’re wondering if a folding bike is the right choice for you.
+Here are some of the benefits of owning a folding bike:

 Folding bikes are perfect for commutes where you go part of the way on public transit, as they're small enough to fit on a bus or train.